msadowski/weeklyrobotics/_posts/2019-07-14-weekly-robotics-47.md

 3) Robot-ants that Can Jump, Communicate and Work Together.
 <br>[EPFL](https://actu.epfl.ch/news/robot-ants-that-can-jump-communicate-and-work-toge/)<br>
-INFO: Researchers at EPFL Professor Jamie Paik's Laboratory had created tiny robots that weight only 10 grams and are based on PCB's that can be folded to form a 3D shape of the robot and can acommodate all the robot components.
+INFO: Researchers at EPFL Professor Jamie Paik's Laboratory had created tiny robots that weigh only 10 grams and are based on PCBs that can be folded to form a 3D shape of the robot and can accommodate all the robot components.
 The robots can move using shape-memory alloy actuators.
 For more information about the folding robots you might want to check out [this TED talk](https://www.ted.com/talks/jamie_paik_origami_robots_that_reshape_and_transform_themselves) in which Jamie paik talks about the robots her group is working on (origami haptic feedback devices look interesting).

 4) ROS 2 Command Line Interface.
 <br>[Ubuntu](https://ubuntu.com/blog/ros-2-command-line-interface)<br>